The Impact of Logical Errors on Quantum Algorithms: Conclusion

 \section{Conclusion}

-In this work, we investigate the quantum jump method and use it to evaluate and analyze the impact of logical stochastic Pauli and Z-rotation errors on six quantum algorithms.
-The results show that as the number of qubits and the algorithm depth increase, the success rate decreases.
+In this work, we explore the quantum jump method and use it to evaluate and analyze the impact of logical stochastic Pauli and Z-rotation errors on six quantum algorithms.
+The results show that as the number of qubits and the algorithm depth increase, the success rates decrease.
 Moreover, they show that if two errors occur during an algorithm execution, the success rates become zero with the exception of small-size 3-qubit algorithms.
-Results additionally show that Z-rotation errors reduce success rates more than Pauli errors do.
-With regard to algorithmic resilience, we can characterize the algorithms in two groups.
-The algorithms of EOH, Simon and Grover are less resilient than those of QPE, Deutsch-Jozsa and Bernstein-Vazirani.
+Our results additionally show that Z-rotation errors reduce the success rates more than Pauli errors do.
+With regard to algorithmic resilience, we can place the algorithms in two groups.
+The algorithms of EOH, Simon and QPE are less resilient than those of Grover, Deutsch-Jozsa and Bernstein-Vazirani.
+Finally, our results indicate that the success rates are negatively correlated with the angle of Z-rotation errors.

-Part of our work explores the equivalence of the jump method to the Lindbladian method.
-In addition, we formulate the number of Monte Carlo simulations needed to achieve a targeted accuracy. we find that the number of simulations is inversely proportional to the square of the desired accuracy of an observable of interest and the number of qubits.